This post may contain affiliate sales links. Please see my full disclosure policy for details

 Look no further my friends.
 These this easy recipe makes fluffy, moist cupcakes that are seriously insane.
 They stay moist for days, plus the chocolate cream cheese frosting just melts in your mouth.
 Seriously you guys, no other cupcake recipe can compare.

 This recipe is easy to follow.
-It’s an oil-based chocolate cupcake, so not only is is quick to throw together, but you don’t have to worry about creaming butter and sugar.
+It’s an oil-based chocolate cupcake, so not only is it quick to throw together, but you don’t have to worry about creaming butter and sugar.
 Plus oil-based cakes tend to be more moist and tender.
 The chocolate flavors aren’t overly sweet or intense, which is kinda nice because once you add the frosting, it’s a perfect balance.

 - Granulated sugar